 Marzanna was not just a tea lady, she is a colossal inspiration.
 She cured herself from the breast and lymphatic cancer with simple chickpea therapy

 and now shares this approach with anyone who is open.

-We would also like to thank Dr Charlotte Pither and Norwich and Norfolk Guist ward for taking a good care of Reza while the way appeared for him to get well
+We would also like to thank Dr Charlotte Pither, Professor Forbes and Norfolk and Norwich Guist ward for taking a good care of Reza while the way appeared for him to get well

 Incredible support of the charities: Star Throwers